simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### LibreWolf's Emphasis on Open Source

 **LibreWolf** proudly stands as an open-source project, embracing active participation from individuals keen on contributing to its development and growth.
-The transparency of the browser's source code on platforms such as GitLab and Codeberg fosters collaboration and open dialogue.
+The transparency of the browser's source code on platforms such as GitLab and Codeberg builds collaboration and open dialogue.
 The community surrounding LibreWolf welcomes merge requests, bug reports, and feature suggestions, creating an environment that nurtures valuable discussions and constructive feedback.

 ### Firefox's Community Collaboration